duceppemo/in_silico_PCR/README.md

 Enter the _in\_silico\_PCR_ directory
 `cd in_silico_PCR`

-Install the requirements using a combination of conda and
+Install the requirements using a combination of conda and pip

-`while read requirement; do conda install --yes $requirement || pip install $requirement; done < requirements.txt`
+`while read requirement; do conda install --yes $requirement; done < requirements.txt`

+`pip install OLCTools sipprverse`

 ## Inputs